 Validate Schema Markup

-Implementing schema markup / structured data can enhance your site’s appearance in the SERPs.
+Structured data helps search engines and AI systems understand your content.
+Implementing it can enhance your site’s appearance in the SERPs.
 By defining what you would like to see for some elements in the structured data, you can standardise the display of your brand in SERPs.
 Some benefits of implementing schema include displaying rich search results, rich cards (on mobile), knowledge graphs, breadcrumbs, carousels and more in SERPs.
-Common schema use cases include news articles or blog posts, product schema for your eCommerce product pages, breadcrumbs, recipes, reviews, events, etc.

 Example with Review & FAQPage schema from TripAdvisor